lstipakov/lstipakov-ruuvi.github.io/src/content/guide/getting-started/build.md

 [Ruuvi Build >](https://build.ruuvi.io)

 Creating an account is a simple one-step process.
 When presented with the login screen, simply enter your email address (careful!), and desired account password.
-Press the big friendly "Sign Up" button, and you'll reach the Ruuvi Build home page.
+Press the big friendly "Sign Up" button, and you'll reach the Ruuvi Build home page..

 ![Ruuvi Build](/assets/images/ide-login.png)